avapolzin/UWSStatusSearch/README.md

-Crossmatching of catalogs (just the NASA-Sloan Atlas and the Updated Nearby Galaxy Catalog for now -- please open an issue if you believe there are additional catalogs that would be suited to crossmatching with the survey) is available in `uwstatus.plotting.field()`.
+Crossmatching of catalogs (just the NASA-Sloan Atlas and the Updated Nearby Galaxy Catalog for now -- please open an issue if you believe there are additional catalogs that would be suited to crossmatching with the survey) is available in `uwstatus.plot.field()`.

 If you use this package or the other scripts in this repository (described further below) in a publication or presentation, please add a footnote linking to _https://github.com/avapolzin/UWSStatusSearch_ and consider adding this software to your acknowledgments.
 (If you would like to cite `uwstatus` please email me and I will ensure that there is a citable DOI available.)
 If you do use the single field crossmatching function, please cite [Karachentsev, Makarov, & Kaisina (2013)](https://ui.adsabs.harvard.edu/abs/2013AJ....145..101K/abstract) and reference the [NASA-Sloan Atlas](http://nsatlas.org/data).
 If you use the functionality to view overlapping virial radii from crossmatched sources, please also cite [Mowla et al. (2019)](https://ui.adsabs.harvard.edu/abs/2019ApJ...872L..13M/abstract).